bg

 Difficulty Adjustment

-DarkGravity V3 (DGW v3) is a difficulty adjustment algorithm that responds to changes in mining hash power, retargets each block, and helps to maintain consistent block times.
+DarkGravity V3 (DGW v3) is a difficulty adjustment algorithm that responds to changes in mining hash power by retargeting each block, which helps to maintain consistent block times.

 FeatureLitecoin (LTC)Litecoin Cash (LCC)